joshnies/decentvcs-docs/docs/intro.md

 ### 🖥 Cross-platform app

-We built a beautifully-designed app for managing all of the complexities of VCS for you.
-Every feature is at a click of a button, whether you're on desktop or the web.
-Version control has never been simpler, and even more so for larger projects.
+We built a [beautifully-designed app](https://decentvcs.com/download) for managing all of the complexities of VCS for you.
+Access every feature at a click of a button, whether you're on desktop or the web.

 ### 🤓 CLI

-Use the `dvcs` CLI to manage your project from the terminal or integrate it into your custom workflow.
+Use the official [DecentVCS CLI](https://decentvcs.com/download) to manage your project from the terminal or integrate DecentVCS into your custom workflow.

 ## What this means for you